hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `medium` - (Optional) What type of storage medium should back this directory.
 The default is "" which means to use the node's default medium.
 Must be an empty string (default) or Memory.
-More info: http://kubernetes.io/docs/user-guide/volumes#emptydir
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#emptydir)

 ### `env`